-Full details of Tier 2 are given on the Government website at https://www.gov.uk/guidance/local-restriction-tiers-what-you-need-to-know.
+Full details are given on the Government website at https://www.gov.uk/coronavirus

 St Helen Without Parish Council is anxious to ensure that none of its residents are without support they may need during this difficult time.
 We have been overwhelmed by the kindness, concern and desire to help shown by many in our community.
 Whether online or by way of a leaflet, everyone should have received or have available to them an offer of help.
 Whether it be to collect shopping, post mail, collect urgent supplies or just a regular friendly phone call.
 Our thanks go to all who have risen to the challenge.
 Your efforts will not be forgotten.
 The best, indeed the only, way we can ensure that nobody in our Parish has to face this worrying time alone is for neighbours to look out for each other.
 If you are able, please take the time to check that your neighbours are ok.
 If you are used to social media perhaps you could take the time to relay information to those of your neighbours who might not be so comfortable or confident in its use.